enghwa/MultiRegion-Serverless-Workshop/6_S3Replication/README.md

 ![Architecture diagram](images/architecture-2.png)

-As you've seen, still this application is not fully active-active multi-region solution as the AWS Cognito exists only in the primary region (Ireland).
-We will provide additional suggestion for the full stack after re:invent.
+This application is still not fully active-active multi-region solution as AWS Cognito exists only in the primary region (Ireland).
+We will continue to iterate and improve the full stack after Re:Invent.

 ### S3 Cross-Region Replication (CRR)